Akotet08/LangCaptcha/README.md

     lsof -i:5432  # or any other port where you are running the containerized Postgres DB
     ```

-2. Make sure that the containers are running using
+3. Make sure that the containers are running using

     ```shell
     docker ps
     ```

-    If this is the first time you set up the environment, save the authentication data into the database by running
+    If this is the first time you set up the environment, (in a new terminal) save the authentication data into the database by running

     ```shell
     cd ../utils